Pitcher Plant Inspires Super Slippery Surface

 SLIPS mimic this structure but also improve upon it by repelling liquids of all types.
 Their omniphobic structure is made of a porous network of Teflon nanofibers that are infused, like a sponge, with an oil- and water-repelling fluid, such as 3M’s Fluorinert FC-70 or DuPont’s Krytox oils.
 But a broad range of other materials can be used, Aizenberg says.
 It’s the layer of fluid on the surface of the network that makes SLIPS so slippery.
 And when there’s any damage to the material, fluid instantly flows into cracks or dents, making the material self-healing.

-Aizenberg tells C&EN that in comparison to other liquid-repelling surfaces, such as those inspired by lotus leaves, the technology is inexpensive.
+Aizenberg tells C&EN that compared with other liquid-repelling surfaces, such as those inspired by lotus leaves, the technology is inexpensive.
 “SLIPS are really easy to make and would be quite cost-effective,” she says.

 Philippe Brunet, an expert on omniphobic materials at France’s University of Paris Diderot, says he is impressed by the innovative strategy.
 “In my opinion, this study does not simply represent an improvement in liquid-repellent surfaces, but rather a revolution in the field,” he says.
 “I am sure many researchers reading this paper would think as I do: ‘I wish I would have thought about these surfaces before.’ ”